 About Daniel Gerber

-I qualified from the British School of Osteopathy in 1998.
+I have a unique style of treating people using my previous osteopathic education and experience mixed with continuing professional developments courses (CPD).
+I qualified from the British School of Osteopathy in 1998..
 After qualifying I worked as an osteopath in London and Leeds to gain more experience at a number of clinics before moving to Glasgow, Scotland.
-I am in the process of taking myself off the osteopathic register meaning I can no longer call myself an osteopath.
+I removed myself from the General osteopathic council register in 2019 and no longer call myself an osteopath.

 It has always been my aim to treat patients using the lowest number of treatments possible.
 My job is to listen to you and assess your health-care needs accurately.
 With your input I’ll then formulate a plan of action to help you achieve your health goals, whatever they may be.

 By working together, we can ensure the treatments are as effective as possible and that’s the reason why so many of my patients are happy to recommend me to their family and friends.

 I always minimize the use of Osteopathic “clicking” techniques.
 In fact, in most cases I find they’re not needed at all, and by using gentle joint movements and a series of soft-tissue techniques to work through the muscles.
 Rehabilitation and strengthening exercises that fit in with your life are often given to help further condition you.
 Using these methods I find I can help to return people to a full active life.
 I have found these methods be as successful on older patients as they are with the athletes I treat.

 I am the only trained practitioner of the Perrin Technique for ME/CFS in Glasgow and am probably one of the most experienced practitioners in the whole of Scotland.
 The Perrin technique is used to treat Chronic Fatigue Syndrome/ME by draining toxins from the central nervous system and helping you return to a “normal” life.